compsci-apology/book/book.md

     1. All robots need to solve the problem of reliably obtaining enough energy to keep themselves alive.
     2. They will always be under selective pressure to be more energetically efficient.
     3. This means they must evaluate _tradeoffs_ because energy spent in one area cannot be spent elsewhere
+4. **Meaning is a vector in configuration space**
+    1. an input to an actuator telling it how to operate
+    2. A 'compass' saying which way to go, either in a concerete situation, or in the abstract
 ### Some strategies can themselves evolve
 1. some organisms - those that live in specific, static niches - do not need to change much over time in order to survive.
 2. other organisms operate in **dynamic niches**  (i.e., niches that change over time), which **requires them to evolve their strategies** in order to survive.